 Culture Briefings give you current in-depth information found in no other single source on the customs, culture, etiquette, traditions and ways of life of people in cultures around the world.
-In today’s increasingly smaller world, understanding the ways of the world’s other peoples is an essential skill.
-And the Geotravel Research Center’s Culture Briefings will help you develop that expertise.

 Culture Briefings show the enduring qualities of a people as well as their present preoccupations.
 They analyze a country's culture and show why things are the way they are.
 They delve into a people's character, values, beliefs and customs.
 You discover the people's home, family and religious life as well as how they make a living, educate their children and spend their leisure time.
 You find out about the culture's artistic endeavors and its political ways.
 And you learn of the problems the people face and how they handle them.